Quality Service Redlands and San Bernardino Residents Can Count On

 Your heater has a direct impact on the air quality in your home.
-A poorly maintained system may move dirt, bacteria, and other foreign particles throughout your home along with the heated air.
+A poorly maintained heater may move dirt, bacteria, and other foreign particles throughout your home along with the heated air.
 You may notice more floating dust in your air, along with frequent coughs, colds, and other respiratory ailments.
 If you or someone in your home has allergies, the amount of foreign particles available may also cause symptoms like itchiness, watery eyes, and headache.

 How to Tell if You Should Repair or Replace Your Heater?

 A repair is usually less expensive than a replacement.
 But a repair may not be the best decision for your family in the long run.
-Before deciding whether to repair or replace your Inland Empire heater, consider its age and efficiency.
+Before deciding whether to repair or replace your heater, consider its age and efficiency.

 If you have an older heater, you can prevent expensive, inconvenient breakdowns by replacing it with a newer model.
 You should get your heater checked by an HVAC expert at least once per year to keep minor problems from becoming more severe.
 The experienced professionals at Sanborn’s can also let you know exactly how old your HVAC system is and what upgrades will be best for your home and lifestyle.